UgzSourceCode/web-portfolio/docs/frontend-ux-research.md

 - Czy design przyciąga uwagę i zachęca do interakcji?
 (Jakie elementy graficzne są najbardziej atrakcyjne?)
 - Does the design capture attention and encourage interaction?
 (What graphical elements are the most attractive?)

-Design jest estetyczny i przyciąfa uwagę.
+Design jest estetyczny i przyciąga uwagę.
 Ale nie znalazłem elementu który zachęcił by do interakcji.

 - Czy użytkownicy łatwo znajdują informacje?
 (Jak oceniasz czytelność treści?; Czy nawigacja jest intuicyjna?)
 - Are users able to easily find information?
 (How do you rate the readability of the content?; Is the navigation intuitive?)